There are two ways to add new functions to MySQL:

 This procedure is defined in the `sql/sql_analyse.cc'.
 This examines the result from your query and returns an analysis of the results:

-will notice per column.
-This is used by analyse
+analyse will notice per column.
+This is used by analyse to check if

 allocate per column while trying to find all distinct values.